duzymaju/scout-units-list/readme.txt

 1. Finish default shortcode templates, add default CSSes.
 2. Add possibility to define which unit types are needed by a shortcode.
 3. Add a shortcode which implements a map with selected units marked on it.
-4. Integrate with some plugins used to publish orders (selectable orders list).
-5. Units/persons versioning.
-6. Configurable types/subtypes lists and dependencies.
+4. Configurable types/subtypes lists and dependencies.
-7. Sorting/searching on units/positions lists in admin panel.
+5. Sorting/searching on units/positions lists in admin panel.

 == Installation ==